What retail staff and customers think about Christmas music

 In collaboration with the Retail Action Project, we've talked to more than 2,000 customers and retail staff in the U.S. and U.K. about their feelings towards Christmas music.

-“It’s crucial that not only shoppers are taken into account when putting together the right holiday soundtrack—the wellbeing of those behind the cash registers and on the shop floor should be a huge priority for businesses during the busy festive season," Sars says.
+“It’s crucial that not only shoppers are taken into account when putting together the right holiday playlist—the wellbeing of those behind the cash registers and on the shop floor should be a huge priority for businesses during the busy festive season," Sars says.